thor314/.setup/README.md

 # Setting up a new machine:
-Aiming for maximal simplicity here.
-Can install all at once with `install.sh`, or one at a time.

 Before installing on a new machine, need to sync an ssh key with github.
 Paste the following:
 ```sh
 echo -e "\n\nGenerate an ssh key:"